roman-milk/roman-milk.github.io/rob-and-lori.md

+===

- ****** Rob and Lori Ch.
-02 ****** byJust_Plain_Bob© September found us in college.
+September found us in college.
 Lori went for Information and Systems Technology and I went for Business Management.
 We managed to make it almost all the ay through our freshman year before Lori's strong will surfaced again.
 There was a concert that Lori wanted to go to, but it was on a Friday night and I had already committed us to attend my mother's birthday party.
 Lori knew this almost a month ahead of time and never gave any indication that she didn't plan on attending.
 Three days before the party Lori told me that she had tickets and we were going to the concert.
 I reminded her that we were already committed to mom's birthday party.

  "There will be other birthday parties for your mother Rob, but how likely is it that Bob Seger will ever be in town again.
 I'm going to the concert Rob."